-Gilda has been teaching and coaching for more than 25 years and profoundly understands the emotional difficulties and blocks which can come to a performer in any scenario, whether in corporate life, the performing arts, or public speaking.
-She has worked with hundreds of people who wish to improve and develop their potential.
+Gilda has been teaching and coaching for more than 25 years and profoundly understands the emotional difficulties and fears which female executives and performers, in any scenario, experience.
+She has worked with hundreds of people who wish to improve and develop their potential and confidence.

 As a public speaker, consultant, and business trainer with a dance, vocal, and music background, Gilda is well equipped to understand the emotional dilemmas that people face under situations of fear and stress.